Statement - Declassified

 Images of a time, a place, and a secret.

 In December 1942, one year after the Japanese bombed Pearl Harbor, President Franklin D. Roosevelt claimed over 600 acres of desert steppe land near the confluence of the Columbia and Yakima rivers in Southeastern Washington State for a top-secret project.
-Up to that point the region had been a quiet farming community, but due to its unique ecological and geographic properties it was chosen to be the home of the world’s first nuclear bomb.
-These 600 acres are now considered to be the most toxic place in America.
-This place is Hanford Washington - where I’m from.
+Up to that point, the region had been a quiet farming community, but due to its unique ecological and geographic properties, it was chosen to be the home of the world’s first nuclear bomb.
+These 600 acres are now considered the most toxic place in America.
+This place is Hanford, Washington - where I’m from.